I'm Glad My Mom Died: Television adaptation

-In July 2025, Apple TV+ greenlit a series order of ten episodes, starring Jennifer Aniston who also serves as an executive producer.
-It is inspired by McCurdy's memoir of the same name about "the codependent relationship between an 18-year-old actress in a hit kids' show, and her narcissistic mom who relishes in her identity as a starlet's mother" with Aniston in the mother role.
+In July 2025, Apple TV+ greenlit a series order of ten episodes, starring Jennifer Aniston, who also serves as an executive producer.
+It is inspired by McCurdy's memoir of the same name about "the codependent relationship between an 18-year-old actress in a hit kids' show, and her narcissistic mom who relishes in her identity as a starlet's mother," with Aniston in the mother role.

-The series is created by McCurdy and Ari Katcher, who also serve as co-showrunners and to executive produce alongside Sharon Horgan, Stacy Greenberg, Dani Gorin, Tom Ackerley, Josey McNamara, Jerrod Carmichael, Erica Kay, and Aniston.
+The series is created by McCurdy and Ari Katcher, who also serve as co-showrunners and executive producers alongside Sharon Horgan, Stacy Greenberg, Dani Gorin, Tom Ackerley, Josey McNamara, Jerrod Carmichael, Erica Kay, and Jennifer Aniston.
 Filmmaker Jason Reitman was also involved in the series as its director but eventually exited the project, reportedly due to a tense clash with McCurdy.
 According to reports, Reitman had pushed for a more comedic tone than the author wanted, creating a "spat" that ended up being "disrespectful" to Reitman.
+In addition, it was announced in July 2026 that Aniston will also be leaving the project due to "scheduling conflicts".